marianelcajudo-rgb/Cajudo-MariaNel_Repository_app-dev/README.md

 ---

 ## Conclusion
-The Mentalist stands out to me because it shows how powerful thinking and observation can be in solving problems.
+The Mentalist stands out to me because it shows how powerful our minds in thinking and observation can be in solving problems.